-Credit scores can be confusing.
-The best way to understand your credit score is to see how your credit score compares on the spectrum.
-For instance, the national average personal credit score in the United States is 695.
-Determining whether your score is above or below might help you to decide how you want to manage your credit in the future.
+Because credit, and credit scores, can oftentimes be confusing.
+The best way to understand your current credit situation is to see how your credit score compares to the national average.
+Determining whether your score is above or below that average will provide insight into what actions should be taken to manage your credit in the future.

 How to observe National Credit Education Month